 The strange funnel has always drawn criticism, it does look much too tall for such a narrow beam, and it is not too difficult to envisage a better looking funnel on her, but the funnel makes the pair of ships unique, and at least it isn’t a stove pipe like Costa has.
 The funnel is supposedly representing a packet of cigarettes with 4 cigarettes poking out of it (I kid you not).

 And then she was past me, and I turned to watch Adonia sailing.
 I was thoroughly chilled by now and did not hang around long after that.
 I was glad to have seen this ship with a connection to South Africa, and she is now already a classic vessel in her own right.
-Amongst my goodies I have a publicity pic of her with Hapag Lloyd’s Europa in an Italian port, and it is interesting that the pair of them are now fleetmates.
-Europa now sailing as Saga Sapphire.
+Amongst my goodies I have a publicity pic of her with Hapag Lloyd’s Europa in an Italian port.
+By 2022 Europa was still sailing but no longer for as Saga Sapphire.

-In 2019, Saga Pearl II was replaced by Saga’s first new build: Spirit of Discovery, and sailed on last voyage from Portsmouth on 16 February 2019 for a 54-day cruise to South Africa.
+In 2019, Saga Pearl II was replaced by Saga’s first new build: Spirit of Discovery, and sailed on her last voyage from Portsmouth on 16 February 2019 for a 54-day cruise to South Africa.
 She was then sold to Aqua Explorer Holdings and renamed Pearl II.
-She is currently laid up in but rumours are that she too will be sent for breaking up.
+It was planned to convert her into the world’s biggest private yacht, but that never happened and in July 2022 she was sent for breaking up.